pecet3/walentynki/README.md

-## This is valetines gift for my gf
+## This is valetine gift for my gf but You can use it as well putting name in query params